 How much customisation do I need in my ERP software?

-By taking a step back to clearly define your company-wide requirements at the outset will ensure only customisation that is necessary is implemented, instead of a more reactionary approach.
+By taking a step back to clearly define your company-wide requirements are from the start, it will ensure only necessary customisation is implemented, instead of a more reactionary approach.